 This project concentrates on the most difficult part of the effort, the electrodes and stimulators required for delivering a video stream to neural tissue.

-Maximizing Vision Restoration Through Optimizing Brain Computer Interface Design
+Maximizing Vision Restoration Through Optimizing Brain Computer Interface Design (Project Completed)

 Project Team: Dr. Bradley Greger, Arizona State University; Second Sight Medical Products, Inc.

 Project Duration: 12 Months